Lifestyle brand: Brand attachment

-Attachment is brought about when people form an emotional connection between themselves and a brand (Malar, Krohmer, Hoyer & Nyffenegger, 2011).
+Attachment is brought about when people form an emotional connection between themselves and a brand.
 For example, Coca-Cola uses advertisements to portray its happy lifestyle to consumers.
 These advertisements are used to form an emotional connection with the audience.
-Through the use of the “Open happiness” slogan, consumers may believe that by purchasing and consuming a Coca-Cola drink, they will feel like they are happy and having fun (Malar, Krohmer, Hoyer & Nyffenegger, 2011).
+Through the use of the "Open happiness" slogan, consumers may believe that by purchasing and consuming a Coca-Cola drink, they will feel like they are happy and having fun.

 Examples

 While some lifestyle brands purposely reference existing groups or cultures, others create a disruption within the status quo and propose an innovative viewpoint on the world.
 The driving force may be the product, the shopping experience, the service, the communication or a combination of these elements.
 These are often result from visionary goals of the CEO or founder.
 Early on, Apple's founder Steve Jobs sought to integrate the company's innovations into the industries of music, entertainment, and telecommunications.
 In 2002, he gifted each 7th- and 8th-grader in the state of Maine with a laptop, in an effort to show that it wasn't "about the technology, it's about what people can do with it."
 Lee Clow—the chairman of Omnicom Group's TBWA Worldwide and Apple marketing partner—said that Jobs had "a very rigorous view of Apple's tone of voice and the way it talks with people," calling it "very human, very accessible."
-Burton has built its lifestyle brand by drawing on the snowboarding subculture and Quiksilver has done the same with the surfing community.

-Some lifestyle brands align themselves with an ideology.
-Patagonia proposes an environmentally friendly way of life.
-Volcom, with the promise "Youth Against Establishment", gives a label and a sense of belonging to those who are "against" the world of adults.

 One popular source for lifestyle brands is also national identity.
 Victoria's Secret purposely evoked the English upper class in its initial branding efforts, while Burberry is recalling the hip London culture.
+Burberry's Autumn–Winter 2004 ready-to-wear collection connected the fashion line to the concept of the Bloomsbury girl, an aesthetic inspired by Virginia Woolf and the Bloomsbury publishing house.